-Law #196: “If a man destroy the eye of another man, they shall destroy his eye.
-If one break a man’s bone, they shall break his bone.
-If one destroy the eye of a freeman or break the bone of a freeman he shall pay one gold mina.
-If one destroy the eye of a man’s slave or break a bone of a man’s slave he shall pay one-half his price.
+Law #196: “If a man destroys the eye of another man, they shall destroy his eye.
+If one breaks a man’s bone, they shall break his bone.
+If one destroys the eye of a freeman or break the bone of a freeman he shall pay one gold mina.
+If one destroys the eye of a man’s slave or break the bone of a man’s slave he shall pay one-half his price.

 Just like in the physical world, Newton’s Third Law of Motion (for every action there is an equal and opposite reaction) has truth in non-physical space.
-Napoleon Hill, in his best selling book “Think and Grow Rich“, refers to this space as “ether”… which the medium that thought vibrations travel.
+Napoleon Hill, in his best-selling book “Think and Grow Rich“, refers to this space as “ether”… which is the medium through which thought vibrations travel.

 I know, I know… this all might sound strange – but the Law of Reciprocity is activated by how you treat and think about others – including yourself.
 One of the secrets to finding success in life is simply to live by this instruction:

 So in everything, do to others what you would have them do to you

 This teaching is easier said than done, many times, which is why I continue to need practice… the best way I have found to move towards that goal can be summed up in this: